RAG Architecture Best Practices for UK Enterprise Deployments

 Retrieval-augmented generation has moved from a research concept to a core enterprise AI pattern in a remarkably short time.
 The fundamental idea – grounding a large language model’s responses in an organisation’s own data by retrieving relevant documents at query time – solves the most persistent objection to deploying generative AI in business: hallucination and accuracy.

 We previously published an introduction to RAG on this site, explaining what retrieval-augmented generation is and why it matters.
 This article goes deeper.
+The integration of data science has played a crucial role in advancing AI systems and enabling the development of RAG architectures, allowing companies to process large datasets and build more sophisticated solutions.
 It is a practical implementation guide for UK enterprises that are moving from proof-of-concept to production RAG deployments, covering the architectural decisions, engineering trade-offs, and regulatory considerations that determine whether a RAG system delivers genuine business value or becomes an expensive experiment.

 At McKenna Consultants, we provide RAG implementation consultancy for UK organisations building custom AI chatbots and enterprise knowledge base systems.
 The guidance in this article reflects the patterns and practices we apply in real deployments.